Child Protection Plan

-We take our duty to protect children very seriously and to ensure that anyone who represents our organization does not harm, abuse, or place any child at risk.
+We take our duty to protect children very seriously and to ensure that anyone who represents or works alongside our organization does not harm, abuse, or place any child at risk.
 We believe in empowering children in their own protection and promoting their active engagement in all activities.
 We commit to ensuring that children’s best interest and safety are paramount at all times.
 We promote respect, safe practices, positive environments, diversity, equality, and inclusion in all that we do.

 ONETrack is committed to working with local practitioners, families, institutes, governments, and others to train, educate, and engage stakeholders as they work to uphold the protection and rights of children.
-Some incidents that you may encounter are due to a lack of education and not the desire to willfully harm a child.
+Some incidents that you may encounter are due to a lack of education and not necessarily an inherent desire to willfully harm a child.
 In these situations, ONETrack is dedicated to providing guidance and education to nurture a positive and respectful environment which meets all obligations of child protection policy and international law.

 Critical Response Policy